 The design uses black and white accents on a vintage, textured paper with detailed embossed elements.
 The combination of textures gives a more complex depth to the whole composition.

-More important, the packaging design project tells its story, the story of King Goth, engaging the customers in this gothic adventure.
+More important, the wine packaging design project tells its story, the story of King Goth, engaging the customers in this gothic adventure.

 The hand drawn illustrations of King Goth and the architectural elements are transforming the bottle on a authentic testimonial of the old, mysterious past.